pactflow/katacoda-workshops/pactflow-can-i-deploy-js/step4.md

 | ----------------- | --------------------- | ----------------- | --------- | -------- |
 | katacoda-consumer | 1.0.0-someconsumersha | katacoda-provider | ???       | ???      |

-There is no verified pact between version 1.0.0-someconsumersha of katacoda-consumer and the latest version of katacoda-provider with tag prod (no such version exists)
+There is no verified pact between version 1.0.0-someconsumersha of katacoda-consumer and a version of katacoda-provider currently deployed or released to production (no version is currently recorded as deployed/released in this environment)

 ```